rugbyprof/4663-Cryptography/Assignments/A04/README.md

 - For keyword: Hijack
   - We know that the keyword had a length of 6.
 The number of letters in the message was 28.
-  - If we divide `28 / 6` we get `4.666`.
-This means the *columnar transposition matrix* would have 5 rows for at least "some" of the columns.
+  - Based on the keyword length, and message size, were sure that the *columnar transposition matrix* and would have 5 rows for at least "some" of the columns.
-    - `4rows * 6cols = 24` not enough to complete the `28` letters.
-    - `5rows * 6cols = 30` too many for the the `28` letters.
-    - So, we know its between `4` and `5` rows (aka: not a perfectly filled matrix).
-    - This means some columns will be 4 rows, and some 5 rows, where the ones with 5 rows are the first X columns in the original keyword before alphabetizing.

 - For keyword: Quark
   - We know that the keyword had a length of 5.
 The number of letters in the message was 28.
-  - If we divide `28 / 5` we get `5.6`.
-This means the *columnar transposition matrix* would have 6 rows for at least "some" of the columns.
+  - Based on the keyword length, and message size, were sure that the *columnar transposition matrix* and would have 6 rows for at least "some" of the columns.
-    - `5rows * 5cols = 25` not enough to complete the `28` letters.
-    - `6rows * 5cols = 30` too many for the the `28` letters.
-    - So, we know its between `5` and `6` rows (aka: not a perfectly filled matrix).
-    - This means some columns will be 5 rows, and some 6 rows, where the ones with 6 rows are the first X columns in the original keyword before alphabetizing.

 - As long as we know keyword<sub>**2**</sub>, we can deduce what the original matrix should look like (😂 no ... seriously).